Marvek21/FlexBoxTry/README.md

 # FlexBoxTry
-My attempt at a FlexBox after following a tuturial.
+My attempt at FlexBox after following a tuturial.